 Anyway, proofreading is something I’ll be working on in the future.

-“What what I see with this whole Christian lifestyle thing?”
+“What what I see going on with this whole Christian lifestyle blog transformation…”

 Oh yeah!
 FOOD!
 I am a foodie so I wanna talk food!